xmos/sw_usb_audio/doc/rst/prog_proj_structure.rst

 Project Structure
 -----------------

+.. _proj_build_system:

 Build System
 ++++++++++++

-The USB Audio Reference Design software and associated libraries employ the `XMOS XCOMMON` build system.
+The `XMOS USB Audio Reference Design` software and associated libraries employ the `XMOS XCOMMON` build system.
 The `XCOMMON` build system is built on top of the GNU Makefile build system.
 The `XCOMMON` build system accelerates the development of xCORE applications.
 Instead of having to express dependencies explicitly in Makefiles, users should follow a particular folder structures and naming convention, from which dependencies are inferred automatically.